-Informed by work in Bellows and Electronics Coppice created a partition in practice in 2014, shifting its focus towards the pairing of Physical Modeling and Modular Syntheses; and classic keyboard instruments such as a 1970’s Fender Rhodes bass piano, Wurlitzer 200A Electric Piano, and Korg drawbar organ, each paired with their digital emulators.
+Informed by study in Bellows & Electronics Coppice created a partition in practice in 2014, shifting its focus towards the pairing of Physical Modeling & Modular Syntheses, and classic keyboard instruments such as a 1970’s Fender Rhodes Bass Piano, Wurlitzer 200A Electric Piano, and Korg drawbar organ, each paired with their digital emulators.

-The music was developed through live shows, which were presented in decentralized arrangements of multiple speakers akin to François Bayle’s Acousmonium concepts for concert halls.
-The series of performances Newly Cemented Dedication to Freedom utilized speakers of different sizes and types, including guitar amps paired with their emulators on adjacent speakers, causing sonic illusions of original and represented sources to coincide.
+The music was developed through live shows, which were presented in decentralized arrangements of multiple speakers.
+Under the title Newly Cemented Dedication to Freedom, a series of performances utilized speakers of different sizes and types, including guitar amps paired with their emulators on adjacent speakers, causing sonic illusions of original and represented sources to coincide.

 Browse Glossary «Reflection: Physical Modeling & Modular Syntheses 2014–2018»

-Through combinations of instrumental restraints, sound processing, and mixed audio fidelities (analog and digital), Coppice’s musical effects emerge from balances of intentional and incidental causes.
+Through combinations of instrumental restraints, sound processing, and mixed audio fidelities – both acoustic and electronic, live and reproduced – Coppice’s musical effects emerge from balances of intentional and incidental causes.